About The Princess of Wales

 Anna Freud National Centre for Children and FamiliesWebsite: www.annafreud.org

-Anna Freud Centre is a charity which transforms the experience of children, young people and their families with mental health issues by carrying out research, developing and offering services, teaching and training.Region: UK-wideMembers of the Royal Family:The Duchess of Cambridge, Patron
+Anna Freud Centre is a charity which transforms the experience of children, young people and their families with mental health issues by carrying out research, developing and offering services, teaching and training.Region: UK-wideMembers of the Royal Family:The Princess of Wales, Patron

 East Anglia's Children's HospicesWebsite: www.each.org.uk

 East Anglia Children's Hospices (EACH) is a charity that supports families and cares for children and young people with life-threatening conditions across Cambridgeshire, Essex, Norfolk and Suffolk.
-They provide care and support wherever the family wishes (in families’ own homes, in hospital or at one of ther hospices in Ipswich, Milton and Quidenham).Region: UK (England)Members of the Royal Family:The Duchess of Cambridge, Royal Patron
+They provide care and support wherever the family wishes (in families’ own homes, in hospital or at one of ther hospices in Ipswich, Milton and Quidenham).Region: UK (England)Members of the Royal Family:The Princess of Wales, Royal Patron

 Evelina London Children's HospitalWebsite: www.evelinalondon.nhs.uk